Fewer Classes Waiting for California Community College Students

 We continue to report on the ongoing saga in the California community college system.
 Schools are now opening for fall semester with fewer courses due to serious budget cuts, and students are feeling the academic pain.

-The Press-Enterprise states that community colleges throughout the state are functioning on at least 12 percent less money than they had during the 2008-2009 academic year.
+The Press-Enterprise states that community colleges nationwide are functioning on at least 12 percent less money than they had during the 2008-2009 academic year.
 To make up the difference, the entire system has resorted to “workload reductions.”
-The idea is to preserve services for students that are still enrolled in the community colleges across the state.
+The idea is to preserve services for students still enrolled in community colleges across the state.
 However, to ensure those services continue to exist, sacrifices have been made in the area of course offerings.
-In others words, fewer classes are available to fewer students, resulting in some looking to a community college education left without a class to attend.
+In other words, fewer classes are available to fewer students, resulting in some looking to a community college education left without a class to attend.

 This Associated Press video describes the state budget problems.